 - A developing use here is for micro-fault reports that build to a bigger picture, this allowing anticipatory audit or intervention.
 That is too big a subject to summarise here but it is of increasing importance

-- Material can be incorporated in training programmes and linked to more formal documents – this is called narrative enhanced doctrine or narrative enhanced standard operating procedures.
+- Material can be incorporated into training programmes and linked to more formal documents – this is called narrative-enhanced doctrine or narrative-enhanced standard operating procedures.
 Multiple anecdotes (which can be vetted) linking into documents or discovered through some provide richer context and increase use.

 So there is a lot we can do and I’ve only given a partial list above.
-Once these start they more or less immediately start to generate data that can have practical use.
-With the ethnographic approach we are drawing on the apprentice model of learning.
-By the way I am making no apology here for selling SenseMaker®.
-I designed it based on my experience of KM over the years as well as other areas.
+Once these start they more or less immediately start to generate data that can have a practical use.
+With the ethnographic approach, we are drawing on the apprentice model of learning.
+By the way, I am making no apology here for selling SenseMaker®.
+I designed it based on my experience with KM over the years as well as other areas.
 I also made damn sure it can link symbiotically to content management systems and the like.
 I’ve shared enough methods and ideas over the years that other people have commercially exploited to be allowed this from time to time.